Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 Bobby Witt Jr. At The Plate

-- Among qualified batters in baseball, he ranks 30th in batting average, 101st in on-base percentage, and 21st in slugging.
+- Among qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 102nd and he is 21st in slugging.

-- In 20.0% of his games this season, he has gone deep, and 4.7% of his trips to the plate.
+- He has gone deep in 19.9% of his games this year, and 4.7% of his plate appearances.

-- In 37.0% of his games this season, Witt Jr. has had at least one RBI.
-He's picked up more than one in 14.1% and driven in three or more of his team's runs in eight contests.
+- In 51 games this year (37.5%), Witt Jr. has picked up an RBI, and in 19 of those games (14%) he had two or more.
+He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 63 of 136 games this year, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.